Alex-Huleatt/wolfssl-examples/clu/README.md

 The opensslextra provides utility for a hex to binary conversion of hexidecimal values.

-other features that can be included when configuring cyassl for encryption or decryption are:
+other features that can be included when configuring wolfssl for encryption or decryption are:

         --enable-camellia